DynamicsValue/licence-agreements/EULA.md

 ## 1 INTELLECTUAL PROPERTY

-Licensor owns all intellectual property rights to the Software, a .NET library that is used to unit test applications built on top of the Power Platform and/or Dataverse.
+Licensor owns all intellectual property rights to the Software, a .NET library that is used to develop and unit test applications built on top of the Dynamics CRM, Power Platform and/or Dataverse.
 You may not use the Software other than pursuant to the terms of this EULA.
 Noncommercial use is exclusively regulated by the Polyform Noncommercial license 1.0.0.
 Polyform Noncommercial 1.0.0 license is a separate written agreement.

 ## 2 GRANT OF LICENSE